 (c) any building or other structure used temporarily for the preparation for service or service of meals to the public, at any fair, show, military encampment, races, or other public sports, games or amusements.

-“Meals” means and includes any substance whether solid or liquid or partly solid and partly liquid used or intended to be used for food or drink by man.
+Meals means and includes any substance whether solid or liquid or partly solid and partly liquid used or intended to be used for food or drink by man.

 The term does not include drugs, water, milk, ice cream, soda fountain or iced drinks commonly known as cool or soft drinks, or aerated waters.

-“Prescribed date” in relation to any district means the date fixed by the local laws of the local government for such district.
+Prescribed date in relation to any district means the date fixed by the local laws of the local government for such district.

-“Proprietor” includes the owner, the occupier, and any person having the management or control of any eating-house.
+Proprietor includes the owner, the occupier, and any person having the management or control of any eating-house.

 [Section 160 inserted by No. 21 of 1944 s.
 7; amended by No. 38 of 1960 s.
 4; No. 30 of 1982 s.
 5; No. 14 of 1996 s.
 4.]